Laboratory Procedures Before Trying Long Essays

 - Age

-- Young people-lighter teeth
+- Young people have lighter teeth

 - Old people – dark teeth